Up to 48% off Australia experiences + an extra 10% off with code

 1. Wander museums in Battery Point

-Walking around the neighbourhood, you will find splendid colonial buildings, including Arthur's Circus, Van Diemen's Land Museum and Narryna Heritage Museum (pictured) dating back to 1836.
-The museums are worth visiting as they showcase a variety of household objects from the time the settlers arrived and settled in Hobart.
+In this suburb, you'll see old European-style colonial houses, including Arthur's Circus, Van Diemen's Land Museum and Narryna Heritage Museum (pictured) dating back to 1836.
+The museums showcase a variety of household objects from the time the settlers arrived in Hobart.

 2. Surround yourself by beauty at the Royal Tasmanian Botanical Gardens

-Covering an area of approximately 14 hectares, the Royal Tasmanian Botanical Gardens was established in 1818 and has over 6,500 species of plants, including over 400 indigenous Tasmanian varieties.
+Spanning an area of approximately 14 hectares, the Royal Tasmanian Botanical Gardens was established in 1818 and today features over 6,500 plant species, including over 400 indigenous Tasmanian varieties.

-Spend a day in the gardens exploring a large number of trees, some dating back to the 19th century.
-One interesting part of the gardens is Arthur's Wall, which you can find near the main entrance.
-This wall used to be heated by fire to prevent the exotic species of plants from freezing in winter.
+Spend a day in the gardens exploring its trees, some of which date back to the 19th century.
+An interesting part of the gardens is Arthur's Wall, which is near the main entrance.
+It used to be heated by fire to prevent the exotic species of plants from freezing in winter.

 3. Climb Mount Wellington